Industrial Automation External Sales - IT-Online

 Is this you?

-You are a driven salesperson with an existing client base in the industrial automation industry in Johannesburg.
+You are a driven salesperson with an existing client base in the industrial automation industry in Cape Town.
 You love people and being out seeing clients and building trusting relationships.
 You mean what you say and follow through to ensure your clients receive the solution that is perfect for them!

 What you’ll be doing (and why you’ll enjoy it)